-As a result of our review and valuation for the testing period ended June 30, 2009, we recognized a pre-tax impairment charge of \$12.1 million associated with the value of broadcast licenses in the Dallas and Portland markets and \$0.4 million associated with the value of goodwill in the Dallas market.
-These broadcast impairments were driven in part by declining revenue at the industry and market levels, declining radio stations transaction multiples and a higher cost of capital.
+As a result of our interim review and valuation for the testing period ended September 30, 2009,we recognized a pre-tax impairment charge of \$14.1 million associated with the value of broadcast licenses in the Cleveland, Atlanta, Detroit and Portland markets.
+These charges are in addition to a pre-tax impairment charge of \$12.5 million associated with the value of broadcast licenses and goodwill in the Dallas and Portland markets that were recognized as of the testing period ended June 30, 2009.
+The impairments are driven in part by declining revenue at the industry and market levels, declining radio stations transaction multiples and a higher cost of capital.
 The impairments are indicative of a trend in the broadcast industry and are not unique to the Company.

 We also complete our non-broadcast annual impairment tests in the fourth quarter of each year unless events or circumstances indicate that an asset may be impaired.
-Based on actual operating results that did not meet or exceed those projected in recent valuations, we determined that interim testing of our non-broadcast goodwill and other indefinite lived assets was appropriate as of the testing period ending June 30, 2010.
-We also performed a review of these assets as of June 30, 2009, based on deteriorating macroeconomic factors, including declining publishing revenues.
+We did not have indications of impairment of our non-broadcast indefinite-lived assets during the period ended September 30, 2010.
+Based on deteriorating macro-economic factors, including declining publishing revenues, we did perform a review of these assets as of September 30, 2009.